uldissturms/keynotes/README.md

-This repo contains public keynotes and code samples.
+This repo contains public talks and code samples.
-Blog posts for some of the keynotes can be found here: [http://uldissturms.tumblr.com/] (http://uldissturms.tumblr.com/)
+Blog posts for some of the talks can be found here: [http://uldissturms.github.io](http://uldissturms.github.io)